Japanese Enka – The Aesthetic of Voices Weaving Pathos

 日本では中学校の音楽教科書にも載っている「O sole mio」で知られるカンツォーネは、ナポリの港町で育まれた大衆歌曲。失恋や郷愁を情熱的に歌い上げる姿勢は、浪曲的な情感表現を持つ演歌と双璧をなす。19世紀後半のイタリア移民が新天地に持ち込んだ「ラメンタツィオーネ」(嘆き)の精神は、日本の「望郷演歌」と相同性を持つ。

-Currently accepting Student Visa applications for July 2025.
+Closed Student Visa applications for October 2025.